Let’s get to know each other, this is my story:

-There is a saying about therapy that you can only bring others as deeply as you’ve gone yourself.
-I am committed to my own healing journey as well as yours.
+They say that one who practices therapy can only bring others as deeply as they’ve gone themselves.
+I am committed to my own healing journey as well as yours as we partner in collective liberation.

 I started my own therapy journey after I experienced a crisis in my life, and have since been with several different therapists over the years for different reasons.
-I learned that fit with your therapist is important, and how to be vulnerable with another person, and most of all, with myself.
+I learned that a good fit, and feeling comfrortable, with your therapist is important.
+I was taught how to be vulnerable with other people, and most of all, with myself.

 I love this work, and being in connection and relationship with people.
 The opportunity to be with you as part of your healing journey is sacred.
 I don’t take my clients opening up to me and trusting me with intimate details of their lives, and relationships, lightly.
 I am happy to be here with you for however long our paths intertwine.